 What is a Walking Skeleton?

-The functional skeleton of software
+Walking Skeleton – the functional skeleton of software

 In software development, a walking skeleton is the simplest implementation of a complete functional area of software.
 “Walking” means that the minimal implementation is already executable – this differs from a so-called mock object, which is used in software development as a placeholder or dummy for real objects to enable tests.
 “Skeleton” means that essential parts have already been implemented functional, but most of the functionality – the meat – is still missing.
 The aim of the Walking Skeleton is to receive early feedback from users or stakeholders.
 Test methods such as Test-Driven-Development (TDD) or Acceptance-Test-Driven-Development (ATDD) could be used here.